Security model

 🌍 Data residency

-Pin hosting and the media SFU to the EU or Switzerland.
-Self-host to keep everything in your perimeter.
+Shared cloud is EU-hosted (Frankfurt).
+Pin hosting and the media SFU to Switzerland or your own region on a single-tenant deployment, or self-host to keep everything in your perimeter.

 📜 Tamper-evident audit